shubham8203/project/README.md

-Calculator Using HTML, CSS and Javascript.
+# A Calculator Using HTML, CSS and Javascript.

-Functions:
+### Functions in Calculator:
  - Performs Addition, Subtraction, Multiplication and Divison.
+### Tech Used:
+- HTML5
- - Made Using HTML, CSS and basic Javascript.
+- CSS
+- Javascript